How to Clean a Toaster Oven

 Step 4: Apply Elbow Grease

 Some toaster ovens have a porcelain enamel or a nonstick interior that makes them slightly easier to clean.
 But it can be damaged by metal scouring pads and abrasive cleaners.
-Instead, use a sponge, cloth, or old rag when wiping down your toaster oven.
-“For stubborn stains, use a plastic scouring pad,” Klein suggests.
+Instead, use a sponge, a cloth, or an old rag when wiping down the insides of your toaster oven.
+“For stubborn stains, use a plastic scouring pad,” Klein says.

 Step 5: Repeat If Necessary